swiftlang/swift-evolution/proposals/NNNN-staticbigint.md

 - Along similar lines, it is intentional that `StaticBigInt` cannot represent fractional values.
 Integer types should not be constructible with fractional literals, and allowing that simply adds unnecessary costs and introduces a new way for construction to fail.
 It is still a language goal for Swift to someday support dynamically flexible floating-point literals the way it does for integer literals, but that is a separable project from introducing `StaticBigInt`.

-- A prior design had a `words` property, initially as a contiguous unsafe buffer, subsequently as a custom random-access collection.
-John McCall [requested](https://forums.swift.org/t/staticbigint/54545/4) an "ABI-neutral" abstraction, and suggested the current "infinitely-sign-extended" model.
+- A prior design had a `words` property, initially as a contiguous buffer, subsequently as a custom collection.
+John McCall requested an "ABI-neutral" abstraction, and suggested the current "infinitely-sign-extended" model.
+This new design is ideal for initializing fixed-width types.
+Do we also need an API to compute the minimal number of elements — including and excluding the sign bit?

 - Xiaodi Wu [suggested](https://forums.swift.org/t/staticbigint/54545/23) that a different naming scheme and API design be chosen to accommodate other similar types, such as IEEE 754 interchange formats.
+However, specific alternatives weren't put forward for consideration.
+Using non-arithmetic types for interchange formats would seem to be a deliberate choice; whereas for `StaticBigInt` it's because of an inherent limitation.

 ## Future directions

-- It may be possible to diagnose integer literal overflow at compile-time, if static evaluation is added to the language.
+- It may be possible to diagnose integer literal overflow at compile-time, if constant evaluation is added to the language.

 - A mutable `BigInt: SignedInteger` type (in the standard library) would either complement or [obsolete][] `StaticBigInt`: